Texas Supreme Court rules against pregnant woman seeking abortion as she leaves state for procedure - KESQ

 Fears for woman’s health and future fertility

-According to her attorneys, this pregnancy would need to be delivered via another C-section, which Cox fears could jeopardize her health and future fertility.
+This pregnancy would need to be delivered via another C-section, which Cox fears could jeopardize her health and future fertility, her attorneys said.

-Additionally, the fetus has Trisomy 18, sometimes called Edwards syndrome, which is a fatal genetic condition that can cause heart defects and other organ abnormalities.
+Additionally, the fetus has Trisomy 18, a fatal genetic condition sometimes called Edwards syndrome that can cause heart defects and other organ abnormalities.
 In at least 95% of cases, fetuses don’t survive full term, so pregnancies can end in miscarriage or stillbirth, according to the Cleveland Clinic.

 Paxton argued Cox has not established her symptoms as to meet the “life-threatening” criteria in the law.